samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

     $ Sending : {"actions":[{"name":"setIntensity","parameters":{"intensity":10}}]}
     Got MID: 2713b144323c48ee8f7dd95044f31699

-From the output, you see that the Action has been sent to the target device and you get the message ID.
+From the output, you see that the Action has been sent to SAMI to route to the target device and you get the message ID through which SAMI acknowledges the receipt.

 Now start the second Device Simulator, where you can listen for the messages sent to the smart light.
 Run the command `lw` and pass in the device ID (`did`) of the smart light.
 The command sets up a [bi-directional WebSocket connection](https://developer.samsungsami.io/sami/sami-documentation/sending-and-receiving-data.html#setting-up-a-bi-directional-message-pipe) between SAMI and the simulated smart light in the Device Simulator.
 The output indicates that the simulator connects and registers the smart light in the WebSocket pipe, and starts getting pings.